MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-exallocatepoolwithquota.md

 The <b>ExAllocatePoolWithQuota</b> routine is <u>obsolete</u>, and is exported only for existing driver binaries.
 Use <a href="/windows-hardware/drivers/ddi/wdm/nf-wdm-exallocatepoolwithquotatag">ExAllocatePoolWithQuotaTag</a> instead.

 <b>ExAllocatePoolWithQuota</b> allocates pool memory, charging quota against the current process.

+>[!IMPORTANT]
+> ExAllocatePoolWithQuota has been deprecated in Windows 10, version 2004 and have been replaced by [ExAllocatePool2](/windows-hardware/drivers/ddi/wdm/nf-wdm-exallocatepool2).
+For more information, see [Updating deprecated ExAllocatePool calls to ExAllocatePool2 and ExAllocatePool3](updating-deprecated-exallocatepool-calls.md).

 ## -parameters